3220111903bit/WSLS-modified-Schema-chosing-model/README.md

-# WSLS-modified-Schema-chosing-model
+# WSLS-Modified-Schema-Choosing-Model
-miniproject1 for CMML
+Mini Project 1 for CMML

-Pull the all the files down to laptop.
+## Overview
+This project simulates a schema selection model based on a modified Win-Stay-Lose-Shift (WSLS) mechanism.

+## Instructions

+1. **Download all files** to your local machine.
-# The mainfunc.R serves as the main function (runner) to run all the simulation.
+2. **`mainfunc.R`** is the main script used to run simulations.

-# "Source()" the targeted modified model to run those models.

-# File "data" provide the intial confidence of the schema
+3. Use `source()` to load the desired model file before running simulations.
+4. The **`data/`** folder contains the initial schema confidence values used in the model.